filecoin-project/FIPs/FIPS/fip-lowerbatchBal.md

 ## Product Considerations
 From a product perspective, this FIP is expected to:
-- By removing barriers to precommit batching (e.g., precommit batch proof fees), SPs will have lower onboarding costs;
+- Lower onboarding costs for SPs by removing barriers to precommit batching (e.g., precommit batch proof fees);
 - Encouraging batching and aggregation reduces block space consumption, reducing the risk of higher base fee values;
-- The removal of precommit aggregated proof fees simplifies analyst and cost calculations for SPs.
+- Simplify analysis and cost calculations for SPs by removing of precommit aggregated proof fees.